TIBHannover/diaspora/wp5/t5.1/README.md

-# diaspora
-Digital Approaches for the Synthesis of Poorly Accessible Biodiversity Information (BacDive &amp; Semantics)
+# T5.1: Analysis of user feedback